aakashsriram1/metered-billing/README.md

 - `API_KEY_HASH_SECRET`
 - `OPS_TOKEN`

-The values in `docker-compose.yml` are local demo secrets only.
-Do not use them in production.
+The values in `docker-compose.yml` are local demo secrets only

-## More Docs
+## More Info

 - `DEMO.md`: step-by-step evaluator walkthrough
 - `DESIGN.md`: architecture, correctness, scaling, and trade-offs